joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 But, accessibility is not a discrete *thing* a single person can *do*.

-To succeed, accessibility must woven throughout various disciplines, organisational areas and activities.
+To succeed, accessibility must be woven throughout various disciplines, organisational areas and activities.
 IT security is not a wholly unreasonable comparison, here.
 In security, everyone has a role to play in its success and it should be thought about and integrated at various levels.

 The outcomes for accessibility and IT security are quite different, that said!

 ### Why the anti-pattern is bad

-Leaving accessibility to one person creates a single point of dependency &mdash; and so often leads to failure.
+Leaving accessibility to one person creates a single point of dependency and so often leads to failure.

 It limits ability to enact real change or influence in an organisation.